 10 Kms from Saundatti, a low valley situated in between the 2 hills, in an enchanting place is Navilutirtha.
 Formerly, it was full of Peacocks, frequently flocking round the pond, and thus the place was named Navilutirtha.
 The Malaprabha Dam near Renukasagar is situated here.
 It is also a good picnic spot.

-16 Kms from Belgaum, literally means a hamlet of a Rakkasa (Giant), who is stated to have lived on a hillrock near the village.
+16 Kms from Belagavi, literally means a hamlet of a Rakkasa (Giant), who is stated to have lived on a hillrock near the village.
 A cavern in laterite on the hillrock resembling a huge seated human figure is shown by the people to remind his past existance.
-Here is a Dam across the river Markandeya, supplying drinking water to Belgaum.
+Here is a Dam across the river Markandeya, supplying drinking water to Belagavi.